-So, while there are some natural solutions to treat fire blight, how can you identify fire blight, and do these solutions actually work against it?
+So, while there are some organic solutions to treat fire blight, how can you identify fire blight, and do these solutions actually work against it?

 What is Fire Blight?

 Fire blight (erwinia amylovora) is a highly infectious bacterial disease that affects members of the rose family—including apple, pear, crabapple, rose, cotoneaster, mountain ash, hawthorn, quince, spirea, and pyracantha.
 Fire blight causes browning and disfiguring of the leaves and fruit, sometimes killing the tree.

 Fire blight spreads most often in the springtime when it’s warm and wet (spreading the fastest when the temperature is above 70ºF).
 During the winter, fire blight is dormant.
 This is why providing preventative treatment to the trees is important in handling this disease.

 The bad news is that there is no cure for fire blight.

 The good news is some treatments prevent the spread of fire blight.
 With these treatments (and pruning), fire blight will become manageable and have little to no further impact on your trees.

 How to Identify Fire Blight

 Fire blight can be primarily be identified from branches, flowers, and leaves turning brown.
 This disease resembles the tree being scorched in a fire, hence the name.
 Unlike other diseases, plants affected with fire blight often retain their brown leaves and flowers.
 New branches will also bend 180º.